Reds vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have covered the spread in all of their previous 10 matchups (three of those contests had a spread.
-Cincinnati and its opponent have gone above the over/under in three consecutive games, with the average total set by bookmakers being 7.5.
+- The Reds have covered the runline in all of their previous 10 games (four of those games had a runline.
+In four consecutive games, Cincinnati and its opponent have topped the over/under, with the average total established by bookmakers being eight runs.

 Explore More About This Game